Year Released: 2002

 What sets Foyle apart from so many film detectives is his far-reaching sense of justice.
 A foolish young saboteur may be misguided, but Foyle will not see her framed for murder.
 Politically protected villains earn his utter contempt, for the system as well as their own villainy.
 An old flame cannot lure the widowed loner into a secret love affair.
 Yet he rejects her with a kind word and such sad eyes.

 The only drawback to the series is seeing the credits roll on that final 26th episode.
 That and it spoils you for all the other efforts that cannot touch the quiet excellence that appears so effortless.
-Thank goodness the fans have brought it back for another short season that aired in 2013.
-(And recently announced, a few more episodes are promised!)
+Thank goodness the fans have brought it back for 2 short short seasonsthat aired in 2013-2015.
+Theses new episodes take place after the war where Foyle works for what later became MI5.

 As shown in this series, food rationing in World War II England was really quite severe.
 The following list form the Ministry of Food during the war.